 Here's an example to show you the price difference between a contract and going SIM-only.

-Let's say you want a 32GB iPhone 7, and you're a heavy user so you want a lot of data.
-You can get that from Vodafone - at the time of writing, a plan with 12GB data and unlimited minutes and texts costs £47 per month, plus £10 upfront.
-Over the whole contract, your total would be £1138.
+Let’s say you want an iPhone XS 64GB Gold, and you need a reasonable amount of data.
+You can get that from iD Mobile – at the time of writing, a plan with 5GB data, 2000 minutes and unlimited texts costs £44.99 per month, plus £249.99 up front.
+Over the whole contract (24 months), your total would be £1,329.75.

 What it comes down to is this: to ultimately save money, go SIM-only.
 To get the phone you want now with little to pay upfront, go contract.